Tale of Genji

 For instance, when Yamamoto Masao appeared in my dream and gave me instructions, it led to the creation of the exclusive Tarot Interdit.

-Arcades Tarot followed right after it, exploring the idea of visual haikus in and out of perspective (forthcoming).
+Arcades Tarot followed right after it, exploring the idea of visual haikus in and out of perspective, and since I keep dreaming, Red Tarot was created as a result of an encounter with the Man in Black.

 For calligraphy, the medium I use is ink in the Chinese and Japanese tradition.
 I experiment with traditional marbling, or ‘suminangashi,’ but prefer the variant called ‘suimonga’ the invention of rocket scientist Kuroda Takaji.